gcallah/MiscWriting/VoiceOfCommunity/voices.md

 # The Voice of Communities in the Conversation of Mankind

+Gene Callahan

 Robert Nisbet was an American sociologist who lived from 1913 to 1996.
-The book under review here, *The Social Philosophers*, was published in 1973.
-But the book went out of print, due to various factors, including the collapse of its initial publisher.
-Editor Luke Sheahan and The American Philosophical Society Press have rectified that ommission by bringing out a new addition this year.
+In 1973 he published *The Social Philosophers*, which was recently brought back into print through the work of editor Luke Sheahan.

-Nisbet's story begins with the earliest human communities, based upon kinship and ruled by the tradition, as interpreted by the elders.
-Nisbet keeps this community in mind throughout the book, but does not devote a chapter to it.
-That is because this form of community, which was the sole form of human society for the first many tens of thousands of years of our existence, did not produce social philosophers.
-It did not need to, for the same reason that no one needs to offer an explanation of why they are breathing, but only of why they are not breathing: kinship communities are as natural to humans as hive communities are to bees.
+Nisbet describes how the earliest human communities were based upon kinship and ruled by the tradition, as interpreted by the elders.
+This form of community was the sole form of human society for the first many tens of thousands of years of our existence, but it did not produce social philosophers.
+It did not need to, because kinship communities are as natural to humans as hive communities are to bees.

 However, after many millennia there arose a rival to the kinship community: the military community, organized around the